-Versions newer than WP v.
-3.9 now offer built-in support for pasting content directly from Microsoft Word and other word processors.
-If you find that your content is not pasting cleanly, however, then try pasting it in as plain text and format everything afterwards.
+WordPress now lets you paste content directly from Microsoft Word and other word processors.
+If the source content has heavy formatting and is not pasting cleanly, however, then try pasting it in using the plain text mode button and format it later.

-Click on the Paste as text button …
+Select the Paste as text button …

-(Paste as text menu toolbar button)
+(Paste as text menu button)

-(Paste as Text message)
+(Paste as Text feature notice)

-(Content pasted from an external website …)
+(Content pasted from external websites …)

-(… can contain hidden CSS styling!)
+(… can contain unwanted CSS formatting!)

 For this reason, it’s a good idea to remove the formatting from pasted content, especially from content sourced from other WordPress websites or blogs.

-(Paste content with formatting into the WordPress visual editor)
+(Paste formatted content into the visual editor)

-(WordPress Visual Editor – Clear formatting button)
+(WordPress Editor – Clear formatting toolbar button)

-All formatting (e.g. bold, italicized text, etc.) is removed …
+All your formatting (e.g. bold, italics, colors, etc.) has been removed …

-(Copying formatted text in WordPress)
+(Copying formatted text)

 (Adding line spaces to content)

-When you hit the “Enter” key to add spacing between lines of text, WordPress adds a regular paragraph ending tag (</p>) behind the scenes.
+When you press the “Enter” key to add spacing between lines of text, WordPress adds a normal paragraph ending tag (</p>) to your content’s code.
 To add a line break tag (<br />) and create single line returns, use both the “shift” and “enter” keys …

-(WordPress includes a responsive content editor)
+(WordPress includes a built-in responsive editor)

-When the full height editor feature is enabled, the content editor box should automatically expand to accommodate your writing …
+When the full height editor feature is enabled, the content editor should automatically resize as you type to fit more content …

 (Full Height Editor function disabled)